While at 60 I should be entering a more contemplative life, I recently made a purchase that has the potential to ruin that prospect.

 January became February, and the snow conditions worsened.
 Unable to shake the idea of using a bike that could handle the rough stuff, I began scanning the web, searching the inventory of local bicycle shops for an appropriate bike.
 COVID-19 didn’t make it easy, as most of the bikes still in inventory were either not the right type, the right size, or the right price.
 I couldn’t quite justify the expense of the bikes that were available, so it became another one of my pointless, and I thought, private compulsions.
 In my spare time, I watched mountain biking videos. and read books and magazines on the subject.
 I became obsessive about it, to the point that my wife (who shares my life) finally said, with a pitying look in her eyes, words to the effect of, ” It’s OK to get a mountain bike, if you want.”

 If I want?!

 I found one within a week or two, when a single extra-large Trek Fuel Ex 5 became available at a Cranky’s bike shop in nearby St. Albert.
 It dented the bank account somewhat, but I’ll survive until the first pension cheque arrives…

 It’s a beast of a bike that I am now outfitting as a beast of burden for some backcountry explorations, primarily in Elk Island National Park, but also for jaunts into Edmonton’s river valley trail system.
-Of course, I won’t be shredding with the young ‘uns, but I hope to get into areas that I couldn’t reach before when walking, and to get back into exploring nature, while, characteristically, hoping to avoid other MTB’rs.
-(And, for that matter, birders too, with their pishing all over the place…)
+Of course, I won’t be shredding with the young ‘uns, but I hope to get into areas that I couldn’t reach before when walking, and to get back into exploring nature.
+(Characteristically, I’m hoping to avoid other MTB’rs and, for that matter, covey’s of birders too, with their pishing all over the place…)